-Design mode Units Associative mode Millimeters
+Design mode Units Associative mode Millimete

-- Click on OK to confirm.
+• Click on OK to confirm.

-- In the context bar, activate the Sketch context.

-- Start a new sketch in the function bar.
+- In the context bar, activate the Sketch context. - Start a new sketch from the function bar. - Select Current coordinate system as the reference coordinate system.
+CURRENT COORDINATE SYSTEM

 Note: A green frame appears around the work area when the sketch mode is active.